Cy5er/Portfolio/Deep Learning/Assignment 1/README.md

 - The NumPy implementation provides a detailed understanding of the underlying mathematics of MLPs.
 - The PyTorch implementation achieves similar or improved performance with less code and faster training times.
 - Both models’ performance (e.g., training loss, validation accuracy) is visualized through plots, demonstrating successful convergence.

----

-## Conclusion
-This assignment demonstrates two approaches to building an MLP:
-- The **NumPy-based model** is educational for learning the fundamentals of neural network training.
-- The **PyTorch-based model** is more practical and scalable for real-world applications.
-Overall, the exercise illustrates the trade-offs between manual implementations and modern deep learning frameworks, paving the way for further experimentation with more complex architectures.